badging/badging/CONTRIBUTING.md

-# Contributing to All In CHAOSS Project badging!
+# Contributing to All In CHAOSS Badging!

-👍🎉Thank you for your interest in contributing to All In CHAOSS Project badging! 🎉👍
+👍🎉Thank you for your interest in contributing to All In CHAOSS Badging! 🎉👍

 We are beyond excited to see that you want to contribute! and we welcome all contributions to help make this project even better.
-There are many ways in which one could contribute to the ALL In CHAOSS Project Badging and every contribution is equally appreciated.
+There are many ways in which one could contribute to the ALL In CHAOSS  Badging and every contribution is equally appreciated.

 Before you get started, please take a moment to read through the following guidelines: